Opatija: Geography

 The town is a popular summer and winter resort, with average high temperatures of 10 °C in winter, and 32 °C in summer.
-Opatija is surrounded by beautiful woods of bay laurel.
-The whole sea-coast to the north and south of Opatija is rocky and picturesque, and contains several smaller winter resorts.
+Opatija is surrounded by woods of bay laurel.
+The whole sea-coast to the north and south of Opatija is rocky.

 History

 Opatija was included in the territory of the Liburni, a pre-Roman Illyrian tribe.
 In Roman times, the area was home to several patrician villas connected to the nearby town of Castrum Laureana, the modern Lovran.

 Croats settled in the region from about 700 AD onwards.
 Conquered by King Pepin of Italy, son of Charlemagne, in 789, the Istrian peninsula up to the Kvarner Gulf was incorporated into the Carolingian March of Friuli by 803.
 In the east, it bordered on the medieval Kingdom of Croatia established by King Tomislav about 925.
 Having invaded Italy, King Otto of Germany made the Istrian lands part of the vast March of Verona and Aquileia; from the 11th century onwards, the Imperial estates were held by the Patriarchs of Aquileia.

 In the Middle Ages the current town's territory was divided between Veprinac (now a locality of Opatija, perhaps home to a small fishing port) and Kastav, where the fisherman village of Veprinac.
 The small hamlet of Opatija itself developed around a Benedictine abbey dedicated to Saint Jacob, which was first mentioned in 1453.
 While western Istria was gradually conquered by the Republic of Venice by 1420, the remaining territory up to Opatija fell to the House of Habsburg and later was incorporated into the Austrian Littoral.

 The town's modern history began in 1844, when Iginio Scarpa (1794–1866), a wealthy merchant from Rijeka, had the Villa Angiolina manor built in an extended park, where he received notable guests such as Ban Josip Jelačić.
 In 1873 the Austrian Southern Railway company from Vienna opened the branch line from Pivka to Rijeka via nearby Matulji and thus opened the path for the development of tourism in Opatija and neighbouring Lovran.
 In 1882, the railway company purchased the Villa Angiolina, where it accommodated the crown princely couple Rudolf and Stéphanie.
 At the time, Friedrich Julius Schüler (1832–1894), the Managing Director of the Southern Railways, started the construction of the Hotel Quarnero (Kvarner Hotel) and the Hotel Kronprinzessin Stephanie (present-day Hotel Imperial), and also was responsible for the unique lungomare and parks (the Company engaged Carl Schubert, director of the Viennese Emperial-Royal Society for the construction of parks).
 The Villa Angiolina was later run by the Compagnie Internationale des Wagons-Lits.
 In the Angiolina Park today stands Schüler's bust, a work of the sculptor Hans Rathausky.